Anonymous Scribe Letter Questions WGA’s Tough Agency Packaging Stance

 5) There are inherent, self-defeating paradoxes to our approach

-The Board has suggested that in the aftermath of the Agentocalypse (TM), writers can simply continue to use our managers.
+The Board has suggested that in the aftermath of the Agentocalypse (TM), we can simply continue to use our managers.
 Okay, sure.
 But…

 Our fallback position… stay with me on this… is that we turn to people who are not governed by these obligations, rules and laws at all.
 Agents are bad, but managers who can charge any commission they like, attach themselves as producers and open a company store if they want are somehow good.
 No, really.
 Trust me.
-It’s way better for writers this way.
+It’s way better for us.

 Surely, once managers have cut agents out of the equation, commission fees won’t go up.
 Surely, they won’t require any deal they make for their writer clients to include them as producers.
 Surely, so-called double-dealing and kickbacks will become a thing of the past!